1966 Daytona 500: The Race

-After starting on the 1966 Daytona 500 pole, Petty went on to lead the first six laps of the event, before relinquishing the lead to Paul Goldsmith, who had started in the third position.
-Petty and Goldsmith swapped the lead back and forth a total of four times before Dick Hutcherson drove his number 29 1966 Ford into the lead on lap 34.
+After starting on the pole, Petty led the first six laps of the event, before relinquishing the lead to Paul Goldsmith, who had started in the third position.
+Petty and Goldsmith swapped the lead four times before Dick Hutcherson drove his 1966 Ford into the lead on lap 34.

 Petty suffered from tire problems early in the race, yet work by his pit crew, and having one of the fastest cars allowed him to work his way back to the front of the field.
 In 2008 Petty said: "...we was the quickest car all week long.
 That car, again, like the '64 car, was just a real fast car, and we just outrun everybody."
 Petty returned to the lead on lap 97 when he overtook Goldsmith.
-A total of 6 drivers exchanged the lead 15 times throughout the event, with Petty, Goldsmith, Hutcherson, Cale Yarborough, Marvin Panch, Jim Hurtubise all leading at least one lap.
-On lap 113 Petty took the lead for the final time, and went on to finish more than a full lap ahead of second-place finisher Yarborough.
-Petty went on to lead a race-high 108 laps by the time the checkered flag fell.
+A total of six drivers exchanged the lead 15 times throughout the event, with Petty, Goldsmith, Hutcherson, Cale Yarborough, Marvin Panch, Jim Hurtubise all leading at least one lap.
+On lap 113, Petty took the lead for the final time, and went on to finish more than a full lap ahead of second-place finisher Yarborough.
+Petty led a race-high 108 laps.

-The victory by Petty was his second at the Daytona International Speedway, having won the event in 1964.
+The victory by Petty was his second Daytona 500 victory, having won the event in 1964.
 Richard Petty's victory at the 1966 Daytona 500 was the first and only time that he captured the pole position, despite winning the event a record seven times.
 As of 2009, Richard Petty is the only driver to win the event seven times: 1964, 1966, 1971, 1973, 1974, 1979, and 1981.
 The driver with the second highest number of victories would be Cale Yarborough, with a total of 4 victories; 1968, 1977, 1983 and 1984.
 The 1966 Daytona 500 was the first time that a driver won the event for a second time.